Mwai Kibaki: Economic legacy: turnaround

-The Kibaki presidency set itself the main task of reviving and turning round country after years of stagnation and economic mismanagement during the Moi tenure – a feat faced with several challenges, including the aftermath of the Nyayo Era (Moi Presidency), western donor fatigue, the President's ill health during his first term, political tension culminating in the break-up of the NARC coalition, the 2007–2008 post election violence, the 2007–2008 Global Financial crisis, and a tenuous relationship with his coalition partner, Raila Odinga, during his second term.
+The Kibaki presidency set itself the main task of reviving and turning round country after years of stagnation and economic mismanagement during the Moi tenure – a feat faced with several challenges, including the aftermath of the Nyayo Era (Moi Presidency), western donor fatigue, the President's ill health during his first term, political tension culminating in the break-up of the NARC coalition, the 2007–2008 post election violence, the 2008 financial crisis, and a tenuous relationship with his coalition partner, Raila Odinga, during his second term.

 President Kibaki, the economist whose term as Finance minister in the 1970s is widely celebrated as outstanding, did much as president to repair the damage done to the country's economy during the 24-year reign of his predecessor, President Moi.
 Compared to the Moi years, Kenya was much better managed, by far more competent public sector personnel, and was much transformed.

 Kenya's economy in the Kibaki years experienced a major turnaround.
-GDP growth picked up from a low 0.6% (real −1.6%) in 2002 to 3% in 2003, 4.9% in 2004, 5.8% in 2005, 6% in 2006, and 7% in 2007, then after the post election chaos and Global Financial Crisis—2008 (1.7%)and 2009 (2.6%), recovered to 5% in 2010 and 5% in 2011.
+GDP growth picked up from a low 0.6% (real −1.6%) in 2002 to 3% in 2003, 4.9% in 2004, 5.8% in 2005, 6% in 2006, and 7% in 2007, then dropped to 1.7% in 2008 (due to the 2008 financial crisis), 2.6% in 2009, but recovered to 5% in 2010 and 5% in 2011.

 Development was resumed in all areas of the country, including the hitherto neglected and largely undeveloped semi-arid or arid north.
 Many sectors of the economy recovered from total collapse pre-2003.
 Numerous state corporations that had collapsed during the Moi years were revived and began performing profitably.
 The telecommunications sector boomed.
 Rebuilding, modernisation, and expansion of infrastructure began in earnest, with several ambitious infrastructural and other projects, such as the Thika Superhighway, which would have been seen as unattainable during the Moi years were completed.
 The country's cities and towns also began being positively renewed and transformed.